IMFTool/IMFTool/README.md

 # IMFTool
 A tool for editing IMF CPLs and creating new versions of an existing IMF package

-## NEW IN THIS BRANCH
-This branch contains beta code for App#5 ACES support in IMF Tool (in addition to App #2/2E).
-Binary installers are available in Folder [Binary_Installers](https://github.com/IMFTool/IMFTool/tree/App%235_ACES/Binary_Installers)

 ## What is IMF Tool
 IMF Tool supports browsing and limited editing of IMF [[1]](#imf-intro) packages (IMPs).
 In particular, it supports the addition and deletion of audio tracks and subtitle tracks (versioning).